owickstrom/property-based-testing-the-ugly-parts/src/slides.md

   - "Hard to prove, easy to verify"
   - "The test oracle"

-## Today's Agenda

-* Motivating examples from Komposition
-* Techniques not covered
+## Other Interesting Techniques

-    - State-machine testing
+* State-machine testing
-    - "Database of inputs"
+* "Database of inputs"

 # Case Studies from Komposition{.dark background=images/komposition-bg.png}